-(Keywords: RETIREMENT SENTIMENTS, retirement wishes, retirement jobs, total hip replacement, chiropractic help )
+Keywords: RETIREMENT SENTIMENTS, retirement jobs, total hip replacement

 Ah, that day we dream of when we no longer have to go through the daily grind!
-Sleep in a bit, cup of tea in bed from the good wife, enjoy the paper instead of having to scan it in a jiffy... an illusion!
+Sleep in a bit, cup of tea in bed from the good wife, enjoy the paper instead of having to scan it in a jiffy; is it all an illusion?
 For a couple weeks perhaps it might be fun.
-But then?
+But then what?

 "Most people live, whether physically, intellectually or morally, in a very restricted circle of their potential being.
 They make use of a very small portion of their possible consciousness, and of their soul's resources in general, much like a man who, out of his whole bodily organism, should get into a habit of using and moving only his little finger."